Transfer Talents

 Dr. Janine Kutzsche

-Group Leader at the Institute of Biological Information Processes: Structural Biochemistry (IBI-7)
+Head of Research Group at the Institute for Biological Information Processes: Structural Biochemistry (IBI-7)

-Mild touches, cold, or warmth can cause intense pain for people with damaged nerves or malfunctioning nervous systems—due to infections, disease, or injury.
-A team led by Janine Kutzsche is working to change that by developing a drug candidate for the treatment of neuropathic pain.
+Light touches, cold, or heat trigger severe pain in some people.
+The cause: damaged nerves or malfunctions of the nervous system.
+Triggers include infections, illnesses, or injuries.
+A team led by Janine Kutzsche aims to change this and is developing a drug to combat this neuropathic pain.

-"Communication is the key factor for success—even in science."
+»Communication is also the crucial factor for success in science.«

 When did you realize, “This has potential”?

-When I first saw the cognitive data analysis from our small Phase I Alzheimer’s study and our drug candidate showed improvement in cognitive tests in all nine patients.
-That’s when I hoped our drug could positively change Alzheimer’s therapy in the future.
+When I first saw the analysis of the cognitive data from our small Phase I study with Alzheimer's patients and our drug candidate for Alzheimer's showed an improvement in one of the cognitive tests in all nine patients.
+That's when my hope grew that our drug could positively change the therapy for Alzheimer's patients in the future.

 Best advice you ever received from a colleague?

-Anyone working in research knows how rocky the road can be and how unreachable some goals seem at first.
-A former colleague once told me: “Turn your face to the sun, and the shadows fall behind you.”
-It reminded me not to be discouraged by failures but to celebrate every step closer to the goal.
+Anyone who works in research knows how arduous the path often is and how unattainable some goals initially seem.
+A former colleague once told me this saying: "Turn your face to the sun, and the shadows fall behind you."
+It reminded me that you shouldn't let setbacks get you down, but rather be happy about everything that brings you a step closer to your goal.

 Best innovation of the 21st century?